Vectorial1024/BetterTrainBoarding/README.md

 # Mod Status
 - No known compatibility problems
+- Absolutely save-game compatible: determining which CIM boards which trailer is an instantaneous operation

 Because this mod is very small and simple, I am open-sourcing this to everyone out there.